snowflakescoding/Special_Subject_One/README.md

 ## 🚀 Usage

-Each weekly lab and assignment is organized in its own directory.
+Each weekly lab (only happen in first 7 weeks), midterm and finalterm assignment is organized in its own directory.
 To run any script from:

 * Weekly labs: